datadesk/python-documentcloud/_sources/documents.txt

 .. method:: client.documents.upload(path, title=None, source=None, description=None, related_article=None, published_url=None, access='private', project=None)

    Upload a PDF to DocumentCloud.
 You must be authorized to do this.
-Returns the DocumentCloud identifer of the new record you've created.
+Returns the object representing the new record you've created.

         >>> from documentcloud import DocumentCloud
         >>> client = DocumentCloud(USERNAME, PASSWORD)